 |What is pyothorax Causes Symptoms Diagnosis Treatment|

-Pyothorax (pleural empyema) is the presence of pus in the pleural space in the chest cavity, the thin, fluid-filled space that lies between the lungs and the chest wall.
+Pyothorax (pleural empyema) is the presence of pus in the pleural space of the chest cavity, which is the thin, fluid-filled space that lies between the lungs and the chest wall.

 Normally a small amount of fluid is located in this space (5 ml or less), which allows for the smooth movement of the structures in the thorax during respiration.
 Small blood vessels in the pleural lining produce this fluid, blood and lymph nodes take away any excess to keep it in balance.
 Pyothorax is a septic form of pleural effusion, which is covered here.

 The average age of cats who develop pyothorax is 4-6 years, however, it can develop in cats of any age.
 Multiple cat households have a greater incidence as well as entire male cats who roam outside, presumably because of the increased risk of bite wounds.
 There are no breed predispositions.